lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 terminated by a semicolon, so the bizarre double-semicolon was introduced.
 I still don't know how they managed to use semicolons to separate conmands as well as list elements.
+Weirdest of all, you could actually omit the brackets in $(x,y,z)$.

 The tragedy of the ML schism was that there were no disagreements about the abstract syntax, semantics, applications or general direction of ML.